jsGanttImproved/jsgantt-improved/README.md

 * Clone this repo
 * Install lib dependencies: `npm i`
 * Install global dependencies: `npm i -g browserify nodemon`
-* Run the demo, This will start a `localhost:8080` with a live  example:  `npm run demo-full`.
+* Run the demo, This will start a `localhost:8080` with a live  example:  `npm start`.
-* Use `npm run watch` or do your change in `src` and restart this command refresh the changes.
+* Use `npm run watch:dist` or do your change in `src` and restart this command refresh the changes.

 For testing use `npm run test` with e2e tests.